 The culture of the Cherokee Native Americans from North Carolina is a deep, complex narrative that everyone should delve into.
 Protected by the Cherokee Preservation Foundation, the Cherokee culture can be read like a book.
 There are over eleven thousand years of both invention and achievement, perseverance and survival.
-This narrative portrays a peace-loving band of people who were forced to deal with the harsh reality of war and how they overcame the savagery of it.
+This narrative portrays a peace-loving band of people who were forced to deal with the harsh reality of war.
+It's also about how they overcame the savagery of it.
 It doesn’t completely cover what truly makes the Cherokee culture a true treasure for someone with the patience and curiosity to explore their history.

 The Cherokee people have always been strong, and creative.
 This is true in the present day as much as it was in the past.